Recommended as Stock of the Week on January 10, 2026

 • Domino's Pizza, Inc. (DPZ.NYSE)

-• Restaurant Brands International Inc. (QSR.NYSE)
+• Restaurant Brands International (QSR.NYSE)

 These competitors influence pricing power, growth opportunities and relative valuation.